trailblazer/cells/README.md

 ```

 The same logic can now be used in a cell, a JSON or XML API endpoint or in the model layer.

+Note: If there's enough interest, this could also be extended to work with draper and other decoration gems.

 ### Nested Rendering